-10. The problems persisted and approximately 2 months later, namely on September 4, 2012, Transport Canada announced another Ford safety recall bearing Ford's recall number 12S39 regarding the 2013 Ford Escape model equipped with a 1.6L engine once again (the model owned by the Plaintiffs), as follows, the whole as more fully appears from a copy of the Transport Canada Recall #2012298, communicated herewith as though recited at length herein as Exhibit R-4:
+10. The problems persisted and approximately 2 months later, namely on September 4, 2012, Transport Canada announced another Ford safety recall bearing Ford's recall number 12S39 regarding the 2013 Ford Escape model equipped with a 1.6L engine once again ((...)
+Plaintiff's model), as follows, the whole as more fully appears from a copy of the Transport Canada Recall #2012298, communicated herewith as though recited at length herein as Exhibit R-4: